 If time is really against you, I would suggest sitting down with your manager and asking for some flexibility or if you could use some unpaid holiday to complete your assignment – I have done this a couple of times during my studies and it really does help.

 It can be daunting to approach your boss with this, but most of the time they’re more understanding than you might think.
 Your qualification will benefit both you and the company you work for, so it makes sense for them to help you if they can.

-Also, remember there are a number of resources available to you for support, such as the career portal (found via the ‘careers’ tab on your homepage), student webinars surrounding a variety of subjects, Studentline for any psychological concerns (simply call 0800 071 2724 at any time) or email your module tutor directly with any questions about the module content.
+Also, remember there are a number of resources available to you for support, including the career portal (found via the ‘careers’ tab on your homepage).

 You can find Joy Suzanne's Instagram account here.